-Back in 2005, I had written my first book manuscript for a business startup guide, and I attended a writer’s conference where I had the opportunity to pitch agents.
+Back in 2005, I wrote my first book manuscript for a business startup guide, and I attended a writer’s conference where I had the opportunity to pitch agents.
 Many requested proposals, and in the months that followed, my mailbox filled with rejection letters.
 Eventually, one of the agents took the time to call me and he said, “I like what you’re doing, but nobody knows who you are.
 You need to build an author platform.
 You need to be out speaking to thousands of people each year.”

 The Importance of Your Author Platform

-This is what it all boils down to with publishers: Platform.
+This is what it all boils down to with traditional publishers: Platform.
 And for good reason.
 When you have an established audience, book sales are practically guaranteed.
 Publishers want to hedge their bets on authors who have the highest probability of generating sales.

 After that fateful call, I decided I would begin building my platform online.
-I started blogging before blogging was a thing, and I noticed that the more content I added to my site, the more traffic the site received.
+I started blogging before blogging was a thing, and I noticed that the more content I added to my website, the more traffic the site received.
 I built a mailing list, began selling digital products, and before I knew it, I had an audience.

 In the meantime, I decided to self-publish my first book and it sold well.
-A year later I wrote my next manuscript and sent proposals to exactly two publishers.
+A year later, I wrote my next manuscript and sent proposals to exactly two publishers.
 I signed a book deal within weeks—all thanks to the platform I had built.

 Navigating the World of Traditional Publishing